jd-fillmore/infused/posts/10-of-the-best-seo-strategies-for-2021.md

 This post, is a shining example.
 I'm posting it in the year 2021, but I will be re-purposing it for the year 2021 when that year comes, and adjust the content accordingly.

-You can still rank <a href="https://www.searchenginejournal.com/increase-seo-traffic-updating-thickening-old-blog-posts/191891/" target="_blank" rel="noopener noreferrer">very well</a>, and you are still updating your site with fresh, relevant and educational content.
+You can still rank <a href="https://www.searchenginejournal.com/increase-seo-traffic-updating-thickening-old-blog-posts/191891/" target="_blank" rel="noreferrer" rel="noopener noreferrer">very well</a>, and you are still updating your site with fresh, relevant and educational content.
 It's a win-win for your users, and in Google's eyes!

 <h2>6.
 Engage in quality link-building</h2>